-The relationships between Landlord and Tenant has always been a delicate blend of business and personal.
-While, on its face, it is a strictly business relationship, the exposure, and often times, disputes between the two sides tends to create tension which affects each party on a personal level.
+The relationships between Landlords and Tenants have always been a delicate blend of business and personal.
+While, on their face, they are strictly business relationship, the exposure, and often times, disputes between the two sides tends to create tension which affects each party on a personal level.
 That being said, in the eyes of the law, the Landlord-Tenant relationship is a contractual relationship governed by rules.

-One of the most common issues tenants face is the return of their Security Deposit.
+One of the most common issues for tenants to encounter difficulties with is the return of their Security Deposit.
 In New Jersey, the law is very clear about what a landlord needs to do with a tenant’s deposit.
 First, the deposit must be placed in an interest-bearing account.
-Once the landlord does this, they must provide the tenant proof of the deposited funds.
+Once the landlord does this, they are required to provide the tenant with proof of the deposited funds.
 If they don’t put the funds in an interest-bearing account, the tenant has the right to request, in writing only, that their security deposit be applied to their rent.